 Nuclear power offers significant advantages as a stable, effective and carbon neutral energy source.
 Nuclear power capacity is currently expanding with about 50 nuclear power plants under construction globally with more being planned.
 Plant upgrades are also increasing further capacity for energy generation and plant lifetime extension programmes are additionally maintaining current capacity.
-There is therefore a need to expand the nuclear workforce to in order to deliver these programmes and to work on other challenges such as newer efficient reactor designs such as ‘portable’ small modular reactors or the ultimate goal of nuclear fusion or safer alternatives to the standard uranium fuel cycle such as (thorium for example).
+There is therefore a need to expand the nuclear workforce in order to deliver these programmes and to work on other challenges such as newer efficient reactor designs such as ‘portable’ small modular reactors or the ultimate goal of nuclear fusion or safer alternatives to the standard uranium fuel cycle such as (for example thorium).
 Modern day challenges such as cybersecurity together with safe and effective radioactive waste disposal also create a demand for a competent workforce able to deliver on these challenges.

 This MSc may be subject to change as a result of ongoing improvement or quality processes.
 Please note that not all optional modules will be available in any given year.

 For UK/EU students: an honours degree at 2:2 or above in a relevant scientific, engineering or technology subject related to a role in the nuclear industry is required.